jonas-433/Pinnacle_100_custom_ble_sensor/docs/aws_iot.md

    After a reboot, the device will connect to the AWS instance after an LTE signal is acquired.

-## Configuring Gateway to Accept Data from a Sensor
+## Configuring Gateway Thing to Accept Data from a Sensor

 A table of sensors is created by the gateway and published to the gateway's shadow.
 A sensor must be enabled in this table before the gateway will publish its data.
 Enabling sensors is done by the Bluegrass interface but can also be done using AWS IoT.